healthyplatforms/cakephp-restkit/README.md

 * **sort** either asc or desc

 # TODO

-* add security (deny all unless authorized)
-* add OAuth token handling (will require a separate app with OAuth server and login functionality)
+* add support for external authentication mechanism (will require a separate app with login functionality and e.g. OAuth service provider)
 * add an extra 'exception' tag for returned error XML (requires overriding default XmlView somehow)
 * make prefixed route exclusive when enabled (making the default (direct) Cake routes to the controllers no longer available)
 * extend validations for known URI-options (or completely rethink this feature)